-- ✓ The 2014 Silver Ribbon Award, Friends of the Chicago River - ✓ The 2015 Active Design Excellence Award, Honorable Mention: This was the only submission from Chicago to be recognized this year.
-Fellow award recipients span the globe. - The 2015 Emerald Award from the Illinois Chapter of the U.S. Green Building Council, Mission category. - The 2015 New Champions Award from the National Physical Activity Plan Alliance (NPAPA). - The 2015 Sustainability Award from the Illinois Association for Floodplain and Stormwater Management (IAFSM), which recognizes excellence in stormwater management across the state of Illinois. - Top 100 Finalist for the 2015 Chicago Innovation Awards. - Best of Green Schools 2016 Collaborator, Green Schools National Network. - First Place Large Population Green Infrastructure, 2016, National Association of Flood and Stormwater Management Agencies (NAFSMA). - The 2016 Special Achievement Award to Primera Engineers, Ltd. for Morrill Elementary - American Council of Engineering Companies (ACEC) of Illinois. - ✓ The 2017 MWRD Sustainable Landscaping Award. - ✓ The 2017 Stormwater Solutions Magazine Top Project.
-(See press release on enclosed CD)
+- ✓ The 2014 Silver Ribbon Award, Friends of the Chicago River; - ✓ The 2015 Active Design Excellence Award, Honorable Mention: This was the only submission from Chicago to be recognized this year.
+Fellow award recipients span the globe; - ✓ The 2015 Emerald Award from the Illinois Chapter of the U.S. Green Building Council, Mission category; - ✓ The 2015 New Champions Award from the National Physical Activity Plan Alliance (NPAPA); - ✓ The 2015 Sustainability Award from the Illinois Association for Floodplain and Stormwater Management (IAFSM), which recognizes excellence in stormwater management across the state of Illinois; - ✓ Top 100 Finalist for the 2015 Chicago Innovation Awards; - Best of Green Schools 2016 Collaborator, Green Schools National Network; - ✓ First Place Large Population Green Infrastructure, 2016, National Association of Flood and Stormwater Management Agencies (NAFSMA); - The 2016 Special Achievement Award to Primera Engineers, Ltd. for Morrill Elementary - American Council of Engineering Companies (ACEC) of Illinois; - ✓ The 2017 MWRD Sustainable Landscaping Award;